ebenezarchinelo/Security-Audit/README.md

 ## Conclusion
-Zazz Ecommerce needs **urgent improvements** to its security and compliance programs.
+Cran Ecommerce needs **urgent improvements** to its security and compliance programs.
 Immediate focus should be placed on:
 - Securing the e-commerce platform
 - Protecting personal and payment data
 - Aligning with **local and global regulations**